mstevetodd/EngineDriver_Home/docs/operation/semi-realistic-throttle.rst

 To increase or decrease speed you can either i) drag the throttle slider up and down, or ii) press the increase or decrease buttons.

-As stated above, this does not instantly send those speed commands to the decoder/loco.
+As `stated above <Basic Operation>`_, this does not instantly send those speed commands to the decoder/loco.
 The speed changes are gradually sent to the loco over a period of time.

 If the speed is set to zero from a previous higher speed the loco will be commanded to gradually go to speed zero.
 (Coast to zero.)